iorchard/opensslh-ansible/README.rst

 Assumptions
 -------------

-* The first host in inventory file is the ansible controller host.
 * Ansible user in every node has a sudo privilege with NOPASSWD option.
-* Ansible user in controller host can connect to all hosts without password prompt. (ssh-key-based login is assumed.)
+* Ansible user in deployer host can connect to all hosts without password prompt. (ssh-key-based login is assumed.)
 * It supports only CentOS 7.